PlayEveryWare/eos_plugin_for_unity/README.md

 - Unity Web Player

 # Supported EOS SDK Features

-> [!NOTE]
-> The EOS Plugin for Unity will be updated over time to support the new content as the EOS SDK continues to release new features and functionality.

 Below is a table summarizing the level of support the EOS Plugin for Unity provides.
 Most features are demonstrated via sample scenes provided in the project, and links to the guide for each corresponding sample scene are listed below.
 In some cases (such as Anti-Cheat) the feature is not very well demonstrated with a scene.
 In those cases, a link to information about how the plugin utilizes the feature.
 In some cases (such as logging and overlay) the features are not implemented in any one scene specifically, but in all of them.